AdnanHodzic/auto-cpufreq/README.md

 ### 1: power_helper.py script (Snap package install **only**)

 When installing auto-cpufreq using [auto-cpufreq-installer](#auto-cpufreq-installer) if it detects [GNOME Power profiles service](https://twitter.com/fooctrl/status/1467469508373884933) is running it will automatically disable it.
 Otherwise this daemon will cause conflicts and various other performance issues.

 However, when auto-cpufreq is installed as Snap package it's running as part of a container with limited permissions to your host machine, hence it's *highly recommended* you disable GNOME Power Profiles Daemon using `power_helper.py` script.

-**Please Note:**<br>
+**Please Note:**
 The [`power_helper.py`](https://github.com/AdnanHodzic/auto-cpufreq/blob/master/auto_cpufreq/power_helper.py) script is located at `auto_cpufreq/power_helper.py`.
 In order to have access to it, you need to first clone the repository: